-Program Title and Description Contact Information Frequency IUSB BRAVE Training Training for students to help understand consent, know how to be active bystanders who can safely interrupt/prevent sexually harmful behaviors and have the opportunity to become an IUSB BRAVE peer leader who helps to facilitate future trainings.
-Office of Institutional Equity: 574-520-5536 During the year as scheduled Bicycle and Laptop Registration The Indiana University Police Department on the South Bend campus offers a bicycle and laptop registration for all students, faculty, and staff.
-Registration is quick and easy.
-Registration is FREE and is valid until the item is sold.
-You can register it by filling out a form on the IUPD - SB web page or a form at the Police Department.
-This information will be kept on file.
-In the event that your item is ever lost or stolen, contact our department and this information will be provided to you.
-IUPD-South Bend: 574-520-4499 Available on a continuing basis Take back the night virtual March and Vigil An annual event to raise awareness, empower individuals and inspire action that will bring an end to sexual violence.
+Program Title & Description Contact Information Frequency IUSB BRAVE Training Training for students to help understand consent, know how to be active bystanders who can safely interrupt/prevent sexually harmful behaviors and have the opportunity to become an IUSB BRAVE peer leader who helps to facilitate future trainings.
+Office of Institutional Equity 574-520-5536 During the year as scheduled Take back the night virtual March &amp; Vigil An annual event to raise awareness, empower individuals and inspire action that will bring an end to sexual violence.
 Included in the virtual event are musical entertainment, a keynote speaker, mindfulness activities and survivor stories.
-Office of Institutional Equity and Inclusive Excellence: 574-520-5536 Annually New Student Orientation New and transfer students are given information about Title IX and IU's Sexual Misconduct Policy, consent, and IU South Bend campus safety, including the Run/Hide/Fight video.
-Office of Institutional Equity: 574-520-5536 IUPD-South Bend: 574-520-4499 During the year as scheduled Run / Hide / Fight Faculty, staff, and students can request to attend a Run/Hide/Fight training put on by IUPD-South Bend.
+Office of Institutional Equity and Inclusive Excellence 574-520-5536 Annually New Student Orientation New and transfer students are given information about Title IX and IU's Sexual Misconduct Policy, consent, and IU South Bend campus safety, including the Run/Hide/Fight video.
+Office of Institutional Equity 574-520-5536 IUPD - South Bend 574-520-4499 During the year as scheduled.
+Run / Hide / Fight Faculty, staff, and students can request to attend a Run/Hide/Fight training put on by IUPD-South Bend.
 This involves trainings for active aggressors on campus.
-IUPD-South Bend: 574-520-4499 Upon request
+IUPD - South Bend 574-520-4499 Upon Request